-- After December 31, 2012, no further awards will be made under the 2003 Stock Plan, but any awards previously granted under the 2003 Stock Plan shall remain in effect pursuant to their term. - After December 31, 2013, no further grants will be made under the 2004 Employee Stock Purchase Plan. - We have reserved 7,301,899 shares of Class B common stock for issuance under our 2012 Stock Plan, which includes an increase of 1,924,511 shares to the authorized number of shares available under the plan which occurred on January 1, 2013 as a result of the "evergreen provision" under the plan.
-The "evergreen provision" provides for annual increases in the number of shares available for issuance under the plan, on the first day of our fiscal year, equal to 5% of the outstanding shares of Class B common stock (including any shares of Class B common stock issuable upon conversion of any outstanding capital stock) on such date. - Consists of stock options to purchase 5,516,175 shares of Class B common stock and restricted stock units representing the right to purchase 72,400 shares of Class B common stock. - Consists of stock options to purchase 2,191,538 shares of Class B common stock and restricted stock units representing the right to purchase 752,624 shares of Class B common stock.
+- 1. After December 31, 2012, no further awards will be made under the 2003 Stock Plan, but any awards previously granted under the 2003 Stock Plan shall remain in effect pursuant to their term. - We have reserved 7,301,899 shares of Class B common stock for issuance under our 2012 Stock Plan, which includes an increase of 1,924,511 shares to the authorized number of shares available under the plan, which occurred on January 1, 2014 as a result of the "evergreen provision" under the plan.
+The "evergreen provision" provides for annual increases in the number of shares available for issuance under the plan, on the first day of our fiscal year, equal to 5% of the outstanding shares of Class B common stock (including any shares of Class B common stock issuable upon conversion of any outstanding capital stock) on such date. - 3.
+Consists of stock options to purchase 4,606,928 shares of Class B common stock. - 4.
+Consists of stock options to purchase 3,190,300 shares of Class B common stock and restricted stock units representing the right to purchase 1,134,143 shares of Class B common stock.